ie3-institute/simona/docs/readthedocs/usersguide.md

 Besides a simulation configuration, the specifications of each grid component (e.g. lines, transformers, ...) and system participant (e.g. loads, pv plants, ... ) have to be fed into the simulation.
 Within SIMONA we use the PowerSystemDataModel (PSDM) for modeling the system components.
 Before the data can be utilized for a simulation run, make sure to convert them to the PSDM.
-For more information on the PSDM visit the `docs <https://powersystemdatamodel.readthedocs.io/en/latest/index.html>`_ and for an example of how the converted data looks like you can take a look at an example grid at ``./inputData/vn_simona/fullGrid``.
+For more information on the PSDM visit the [docs](https://powersystemdatamodel.readthedocs.io/en/latest/index.html) and for an example of how the converted data looks like you can take a look at an example grid at ``./inputData/vn_simona/fullGrid``.
 The example grids are provided as csv files.
 You can choose to use a different data source for your own grid.
-For more information on supported sources, check out the :doc:`/config/config` section.
+For more information on supported sources, check out the `/config/config` section.
 Include your grid and its specification by referencing the folder path, where all the converted grid data is located, within your custom configuration file.